jgerrish/scuttle/README.md

 OUnit library.
 It is a much more complete and better designed implementation of unit testing than what is included here.

+# Developer Log #

+A developer log is included in dev-log.org.
+This includes step-by-step instructions on how the project was built.
+It also includes issues I encountered and solutions I found.

 # Useful Resources #